Frequently asked questions

 What is HASAR?

-The Huron & Area Search & Rescue organization is a newly created SAR organization which will train dedicated volunteers to be provincially certified searchers and specialists in rescue.
+The Huron & Area Search & Rescue organization is a newly created SAR organization which trains dedicated volunteers to be provincially certified searchers and specialists in rescue.

 What do I need to join?